 - Host sessions for junior university and/or senior high school students about career possibilities for scientists.

-- Development of a searchable database and network of Caribbean scientists.
+- Development of a searchable database and network of scientists who are interested in volunteerism.
 Such a resource will facilitate collaborations and serve as a means for recognition of progress.

-- Improve scientific prowess by facilitating the development of beneficial relationships and collaborations with local and internationally based Caribbean scientists.
+- Improve scientific prowess of underrepresented scientists by facilitating the development of beneficial relationships and collaborations with scientists located in various regions.

 - Participate in the improvement of policies that currently impede scientific advancement.